-Clicking on this error message in OneNote 2013 will allow OneNote to move the notebook to OneDrive and establish a sync relationship.
-As a part of this process, OneNote will delete the original folder and all .one/.onetoc2 files and replace them with an internet shortcut file.
+Clicking on this error message in OneNote will let you move the notebook to OneDrive and establish a sync relationship.
+As a part of this process, OneNote will delete the original folder and all .one or .onetoc2 files and replace them with an internet shortcut file.
 This behavior is by design, as all OneNote notebooks are represented as internet shortcuts within the OneDrive client application so that the OneDrive client allows OneNote to perform the syncing of the file.
 However, no data is lost during this process.

-However, previous versions of OneNote were created prior to the existence of the OneDrive client application.
+Previous versions of OneNote were created prior to the existence of the OneDrive client application.
 As such, no error messages are surfaced in this scenario and the user can potentially encounter the issues described above when OneNote is not responsible for syncing content.
-Users with older versions of OneNote should follow the steps in the Recommended section to move notebooks into OneDrive to resolve this problem.
+Users with older versions of OneNote should move notebooks into OneDrive to resolve this problem.

 Placing OneNote notebooks on Windows Offline File shares is also not recommended.
 Windows Offline Files introduces a file cache separate from the cache that OneNote already uses for offline editing.
 In this scenario, OneNote may sync changes to the Windows cache while the Windows file is offline, in effect syncing to a local copy instead of the server copy.
 When the Windows share is back online, the user may be prompted to keep two copies of the file or replace one copy.
 Choosing to keep two copies of the file will result in duplicate sections within OneNote, while opting to replace a copy of the notebook could result in data loss.

 Microsoft recommends that users of Windows Offline Files place their OneNote notebooks in a separate location that is not synchronized by Windows Offline Files.
-Users with notebooks currently in an Offline Files share should use the above steps in the Recommended section to move their notebooks to a new location.
+Users with notebooks currently in an Offline Files share should move their notebooks to a new location.